 Reason 3: Popularity

 All this has helped Flutter rise to the top of app-making popularity, as over two million developers have used Flutter in the last three years.
 It was created by Google in 2015 and officially launched in 2018.
-Since then, Flutter quickly became the toolkit of choice for many developers, surpassing React Native to become the number one mobile app development framework.
+Since then, the Flutter app development has quickly became the toolkit of choice for many developers, surpassing React Native to become the number one mobile app development framework.

 Statista's research has shown that since its release, Flutter's usage rate amongst software developers has only increased from 30% in 2019 to 42% in 2021, taking the top spot away from React Native for the first time in 3 years.

 At the moment, There are over 500,000 Flutter-based applications on the Play Store alone.
-With over 11 billion app downloads across operating systems, Flutter now constitutes 3.55% of the world's mobile applications and 8.33% of the new apps involved.
+With over 11 billion app downloads across operating systems, Flutter applications now constitutes 3.55% of the world's mobile apps and 8.33% of the new apps involved.

 The more notable examples include Toyota, BMW, eBay, and Alibaba.
 Even Broadway-favourite Hamilton has gotten in on the Flutter action.

 The next step for Flutter is to aim for the market majority.
 Given the great success Flutter experienced, one can only assume the tremendous amount of detail and care that Google has taken to develop the framework and address some of Flutter's more problematic issues, such as application size and the lack of third-party resources.